netcreateorg/lessons/_items/StudentToHistory.md

 	- Videos of new node/edge, table sorting, filters, etc.
 	- 5-moves-to-make video
 - 1-pager lesson plan
-	- “Good questions to ask” guide for teachers
+	- "Good questions to ask" guide for teachers
-	- What network-data moves (viz, tables, filters) to use as network gets big
+	- What network-data moves (viz, tables, filters) to use as network gets big Example lesson plan - Greek Myths

 ## Student Handouts

-- “Good questions to ask” guide for teachers
+- "Good questions to ask" guide for teachers